exercism/go/concepts/floating-point-numbers/about.md

 By default, Go will use `float64` for floating-point numbers, unless the floating-point number is:

 1. assigned to a variable with type `float32`, or
-2. returned from a function which return type is `float32`, or
+2. returned from a function with return type `float32`, or
 3. passed as an argument to the `float32()` function.

 Always be careful when checking the values of floating-point types for equality, as values that can appear to represent the same value could actually be different.